BELLA-RadiationSimulations/GRAPPA/README.md

 - `Geant4`
 - `C++` compiler (standard required C++-17)

 Additional features:
-- Mutithreading support: if G4 is built with `-DGEANT4_BUILD_MULTITHREADED:BOOL=ON`, GRAPPA will automatically execute using multiple threads, unless specified differently in the simulation parameters.
+- Mutithreading support: if G4 is built with `-DGEANT4_BUILD_MULTITHREADED:BOOL=ON`, GRAPPA will automatically execute using multiple threads, unless specified differently in the simulation parameters (e.g., in the macro file).
 - Visualization support: In order to produce visual outputs, G4 provided visualization drivers must be installed (_e.g._ OpenGL, RayTracer, QT5, etc...).
 Please refer to the installation guide for more information.